kantord/SeaGOAT/README.md

   <img src="assets/demo-slideshow.gif" alt="" />
 </p>

-*Note: I have been recently laid off my job and I am looking for new opportunities.
+*Note: I was recently laid off my job and I am looking for new opportunities.
 If you need a Senior Full Stack Developer, [contact me](mailto:github@daniel-kantor.com)!
 I have experience with React, Node and Python and I'm located in Spain (European Union).